Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Do not kill

-Karma and reincarnation determine each soul’s many rebirths.
-Across eons, every soul has become connected as the beloved of every other soul.
+Karma and reincarnation determine each soul’s rebirths.
+Across eons, every soul has been the beloved of every other soul.
 Non-harm is core to Buddhist ethics and the first precept forbids killing, yet some Buddhists sacrifice animals.

 Christianity